CV

 - November 2022: Participated in the ML4G, a one-week French AI alignment camp organized by Effisciences

-- 2021-2022: Implemented a Monte-Carlo tree search for the travelling salesman problem which expand this paper to include local search in playouts
+- 2021-2022: Implemented local playout optimization in a Monte-Carlo tree search for the travelling salesman problem

 Programming Projects 🛠️